Employee Engagement Definition and Employee Experience

 But we have yet to cover the “why.”
 Why should business leaders care about EX at all?
 What are the implications of having a highly engaged workforce?
 Conversely, what are the consequences of employees with a negative experience?
 How can we use the People Insights Model not only to understand those key business and talent priorities, but also to impact the outcomes associated with them?

-Why does a positive employee experience matter?
+Why is a positive employee experience important?

 Our research has found that employees who are considered highly engaged at work score 27% higher feeling valued as an employee of the company they work for when compared to disengaged employees.
 This suggests that engagement can be a reciprocal relationship — when employees engage with their work and the organization, they reap rewards in the form of feeling valued.
 Similarly, the more employers invest in improving employee engagement, the more that said employees feel valued, which can carry a host of other benefits.